 Dream about summer.
 We know the winter cold is getting tiring at this point, and many of us are already fantasizing about warmer weather.
 ARTINI Sponsoring Partner Celebrity Cruises has dozens of tropical getting aways that will keep you thinking warm thoughts, even through the cold temps.

 Indulge in some liquid warmth.
 Make your own “wintery mix” with any one of this year’s featured ARTINI cocktails.
 Recipes, videos, and photos of the creative concoctions are available on the website of ARTINI media sponsor, Washingtonian.

-Snap a photo!
+photo!
 The beautiful snow + our beautiful city = the perfect photo op.
 Snap your idea of a “gallery-worthy” photo and tag @CorcoranDC to show off your creative skills!

 Catch up on some reading.
 Question Bridge: Black Males was recently featured on The Root, in a piece “Exploring the Double Consciousness of African-American Males.”
 Have a read, then visit the exhibition web site this weekend before it closes on Sunday, February 16th.